HaoLiuScholar/HaoLiuScholar.github.io/_pages/markdown.md

 ### Main Results

-Due to space limitation, I provide some of main results in each chapter here.
+Because of space limitations, I present only the main regression results from each chapter here.

-#### Chapter 1.
+#### Chapter 2.
 Economic Globalization and the Use and Success of Sanctions

-#### Chapter 2.
+#### Chapter 3.
 Political Globalization and the Use and Success of Sanctions

-#### Chapter 3.
+#### Chapter 4.
 Sanctions and Global Trade: A Network Analysis Approach

 ### Conclusion